mozilla/elasticutils/docs/queries.rst

 A filter determines whether a document is in the results set or not.
 If you do a term filter on whether field `foo` has value `bar`, then the result set ONLY has documents where `foo` has value `bar`.
-Filters are fast and filter results are cached in ElasticSearch.
+Filters are fast and filter results are cached in ElasticSearch when appropriate.

 A query affects the score for a document.
 If you do a term query on whether field `foo` has value `bar`, then the result set will score